hazelcast/hazelcast-cpp-client/README.md

 ## How to build

-First create a build directory from the root of the project and in the directory run the following commands depending on your environment.
+First create a build directory from the root of the project.
+In the build directory, run the following commands depending on your environment.

 ### For mac release